Master’s Degree with No Debt: A Strategic Guide to Funding Grad School

 Consider an Online Master's Degree

-Even if an online master’s degree is the same tuition cost as an in-person program, there’s other ways you can save by getting your degree virtually.
-As an online student, you won’t have to pay for transportation to and from campus and student activity fees.
+Affordability is one of the most commonly touted advantages of an online master’s degree.
+After all, it’s cheaper for a school to host a program online than to reserve classroom space for lectures and labs, so this is typically reflected in tuition rates.
+But even if an online master’s degree is the same tuition cost as an in-person program, there are other ways you can save by getting your degree virtually.
+As an online student, you won’t have to pay for transportation to and from campus, and you’ll be exempt from student activity fees.
 You’ll also have greater flexibility in your schedule, giving you the ability to work more hours and earn more money to fund your graduate studies.

 Compare Program Details